sagemath/trac_to_gh/Issue 6598.md

 # Issue 6598: Change the sage build system to use "set -e" so that if any error occurs in spkg-install then the build immediately terminates with an error

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6598

 Original creator: was